shantanu-ai/Handwritten-Character-Recognition/README.md

 2. For specifying the paths for the files of the dataset, please use the variables data_set_path variable.

 # Caution
-  To generate the model please run train.py and train_extra_credit.py file first.
+  To generate a new model with new parameters, please run train.py and train_extra_credit.py file first.
+Existing models are found at the location <b>Handwritten-Character-Recognition/model</b>

 # How to run
 # Easy Dataset